-Securities lending transactions may be conducted with respect to the assets of the fund provided (i) that the transaction volume is kept at an appropriate level at all times or that the fund can require the return of the lent securities in a manner that enables it to meet its redemption obligations at all times and (ii) that these transactions do not jeopardize the management of the fund's assets in accordance with the fund's investment policy.
-The risks associated with these transactions shall be controlled within the framework of the risk management process of the Management Company.
+Securities lending and borrowing may be conducted with respect to the assets of the sub-fund provided (i) that the transaction volume is kept at an appropriate level at all times or that the subfund can require the return of the securities lent in a manner that enables them to meet their redemption obligations at all times and (ii) that these transactions do not jeopardize the management of the sub-fund's assets in accordance with sub-fund's investment policy.
+Their risks shall be captured by the risk management process of the Management Company.

-The fund may enter into securities lending transactions only if they comply with the following rules:
+The sub-fund may enter into securities lending and borrowing only if they comply with the following rules:

-- (i) The fund may only lend securities through a standardized system operated by a recognized clearinghouse or through a securities lending program operated by a top-rated financial institution that specializes in such transactions and is subject to prudential rules considered by the CSSF to be equivalent to those laid down in Community law. - (ii The borrower must be subject to prudential rules considered by the CSSF to be equivalent to those laid down in Community law. - (iii) The counterparty risk arising from one (or more) securities lending transaction(s) with respect to a single counterparty (which, for the avoidance of doubt, may be reduced by the use of collateral) may not exceed 10% of the assets of the fund when the counterparty is a financial institution within the scope of article 41 (1) (f) of the Law of 2010, or 5% of its assets in all other cases.
+- (i) The sub-fund may only lend securities through a standardized system operated by a recognized clearing house or through a securities lending and borrowing program operated by a top-rated financial institution that specializes in such transactions and is subject to prudential rules considered by the CSSF to be equivalent to those laid down in Community law. - (ii) The borrower must be subject to prudential rules considered by the CSSF to be equivalent to those laid down in Community law. - (iii) The counterparty risk vis-à-vis a single counterparty (which, for the avoidance of doubt, may be reduced by the use of collateral) arising from one or more securities lending and borrowing may not exceed 10% of the assets of the sub-fund when the counterparty is a financial institution falling within article 41 (1) (f) of the Law of 2010, or 5% of its assets in all other cases.

-The Management Company shall disclose the total value of the lent securities in the annual and semiannual reports.
+The Management Company shall disclose for each sub-fund the actual utilization rates, the global valuation of the securities lent as well as additional information in the annual and semiannual reports.

-Securities lending transactions may also be conducted synthetically ("synthetic securities lending").
-In a synthetic securities loan, a security contained in the fund is sold to a counterparty at the current market price.
-The sale is, however, subject to the condition that the fund simultaneously receives from the counterparty a securitized unleveraged option giving the fund the right to demand delivery at a later date of securities of the same kind, quality and quantity as the sold securities.
-The price of the option (the "option price") is equal to the current market price received from the sale of the securities less (a) the securities lending fee, (b) the income (e.g., dividends, interest payments, corporate actions) from the securities whose return can be demanded upon exercise of the option and (c) the exercise price associated with the option.
+Securities lending and borrowing may also be conducted synthetically ("synthetic securities lending and borrowing").
+In a synthetic securities loan, a security contained in the sub-fund is sold to a counterparty at the current market price.
+The sale is, however, subject to the condition that the sub-fund simultaneously receives from the counterparty a securitized unleveraged option giving the sub-fund the right to demand delivery at a later date of securities of the same kind, quality and quantity as the sold securities.
+The price of the option (the "option price") is equal to the current market price received from the sale of the securities less (a) the securities lending and borrowing fee, (b) the income (e.g., dividends, interest payments, corporate actions) from the securities whose return can be demanded upon exercise of the option and (c) the exercise price associated with the option.
 The option will be exercised at the exercise price during the term of the option.
 If the security underlying the synthetic securities loan is to be sold during the term of the option in order to implement the investment strategy, such a sale may also be executed by selling the option at the then prevailing market price less the exercise price.

-Securities lending transactions may also be entered into with respect to individual unit classes, taking into account their respective specific characteristics and/or investor profiles, with any right to income and collateral under such securities lending transactions arising at the level of the relevant unit class.
+Securities lending and borrowing may also, as the case may be, be entered into with respect to individual unit classes, taking into account the specific characteristics of such unit class and/or its investors, with any right to income and collateral under such securities lending and borrowing arising at the level of such specific unit class.